electronicarts/gigi/README.md

 Currently, only dx12 code generation is available in this public version of Gigi, but we are hoping to support other APIs, and engines as well, in the future.

-# Building and Running
+# Building or Getting, and Running

 Cloning this repo and then building gigi.sln is all that is needed to build Gigi Editor, Viewer and Compiler.

-You can then run the appropriate solution, which makes an executable of the same name in the root folder of the repo:
+To use prebuilt binaries, go to the releases tab https://github.com/electronicarts/gigi/releases/.
+You can either download the .zip file, and extract that to the location of your choice, or you can download and run the installer exe

+There will be three executables in the root folder:

 * **GigiEdit** - This is the editor.
 * **GigiViewerDX12** - This is the viewer.